Open-Game-Standards-Alliance/Local-Telemetry-Standard/implementation-aeron.md

 ### Overview

-- **Cap’n Proto**: Serializes the `MotionTelemetry` struct into a compact, zero-copy binary format (from the `.capnp` schema I provided).
+- **Cap’n Proto**: Serializes the `MotionTelemetry` struct into a compact, zero-copy binary format (from the `.capnp` schema defined in `implementation-capnproto.md`).
 - **Aeron**: Publishes this binary data over UDP to one or more subscribers, ensuring low latency, ordering, and optional reliability.
 - **Flow**:
   1. Game serializes telemetry data into a Cap’n Proto message.
   2. Aeron sends it via a publication channel.
   3. Motion software subscribes and receives the data, deserializing it with Cap’n Proto.
+The library calculates derived values like velocity and acceleration.

 ---